-To understand why there are so many questions surrounding the great-egg-washing debacle, we need to go over the concerns that arise around egg-washing.
+To understand why there are so many questions surrounding the great egg-washing debacle, we need to go over egg-washing concerns.

 Why Wash Eggs

 Rightfully so, egg-washing is a must.
 Period.
-And at this point, I think everyone pretty much agrees on that.
-Where the fog rolls in, is when to wash your eggs and how to wash eggs.
+And at this point, I think everyone pretty much agrees on that where the fog rolls in are when to wash your eggs and how to wash eggs.

 You see, when it comes to chickens, everything comes out of the same hole.
-Which isn’t the problem when concerning hygiene, but what does cause a problem is when eggs come in contact with droppings, or other environmental bacteria, that can cause severe, sometimes deadly illnesses in those who consume them.
+This isn’t the problem concerning hygiene, but what does cause a problem is when eggs come in contact with droppings or other environmental bacteria that can cause severe, sometimes deadly illnesses in those who consume them.

 - Coli is just one of the deadly bacteria’s that can get into your eggs, especially when you crack them open without washing them.